zrodis/chera-gatsby-netlify-cms/src/pages/education.md

         image: /img/facebook_2019.jpg
 ---

+Covid has had a tremendous impact on our education program.
+Schools closed in March, 2020, and many have not been reopened.
+In October, students who were nearing graduation returned to school.
+We continue to struggle to find ways to support our students whether their school is open or closed.

 # Your Donation Has a Lasting Impact

 According to a recent study reported in the Stanford Social Innovation Review, adults who had received charitable sponsorship as children are more likely to finish school, seek higher education, and seek a professional job.